 It’s my favorite time of year — the weather is cooling, the leaves are changing, the kids are going back to school!

-Don’t get me wrong: I love my two kitchen monkeys.
+Don’t get me wrong: I love my kids.
 We've had a fantastic summer together but I’m guessing I’m not the only parent who’s a bit relieved to hear the school bell chime.

 - Taste the rainbow: Not the candy commercial.
 Our goal is to make every lunch as colorful as possible.
 This betters our chances of having a variety of foods, which means a variety of nutrients and flavors.

-- Mini-me it: The boys would rather have a lot of smaller items then be stuck with one big thing (that they may not like, and therefore not eat).
-We’ll keep food bite-size and plentiful, which means less time cutting, ripping or biting, when they’d rather be playing with friends.
+- Mini-me it: My kids would rather have a lot of smaller items than be stuck with one big thing (that they may not like, and therefore not eat).
+We’ll keep lunch food bite-size and plentiful, which means less time cutting, ripping or biting, when they’d rather be playing with friends.

 - Balancing act: Our lunches will be packed with as many fruits, vegetables and whole grains as possible, but these are kids and kids like treats.
 They don’t need to know that those treats are coconut chips, chocolate-covered nuts and fruit leathers.

 We’re also keeping an eye on what we’re eating.
 On our fridge is a small chalkboard where we list our food “categories.”
 We add or subtract grocery items from each category to keep things fresh and interesting.
 We try to add one new thing every month.
-For lunch, we’ve decided each one will include:
+For our kids, each lunch should include:

-- Protein: to make sure the kids have enough long-lasting energy to see them through the day.
+- Protein: This ensures the kids have enough long-lasting energy to see them through the day.
 Includes cheese, hard-boiled eggs, deli slices, yogurt sticks and homemade trail mix.

 - Grains: This doesn’t have to be sliced bread.
 Think pretzels, popcorn, whole-grain dry cereal, multigrain chips and crackers.